sritambiswal2003/Avax-3/README.md

 # Creating an ERC20 Token using OpenZeppelin Interfaces

-This project involves the development of a Solidity smart contract that leverages OpenZeppelin interfaces to create an ERC20 token contract named 'Rizzlers' (with the symbol 'RIZZ').
+This project involves the development of a Solidity smart contract that leverages OpenZeppelin interfaces to create an ERC20 token contract named 'Sritam' (with the symbol 'SRI').
 The contract is then deployed using the Hardhat framework.

 ## Description